dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 # Test

+* For build based on SLFB
+* **Pre-deployment tests**
-Run automated tests:
+* Run automated tests on build output

-* Unit tests
+* Unit tests (for the solution)
 * Example: Check for broken links
-* Contract tests against stubs
+* WIP: Contract tests against stubs

 Note: Dont have contract tests in place yet.
 To do some as an example.
+Also, what tests are run is configurable in GitOps repo.

 ---